 Bogotá!

 I’m grateful to have been able to spend three weeks in Bogotá, Colombia in September, thanks to a residency supported US Fulbright Specialist Program and the Jazz emphasis in the Faculty of Arts at Pontificia Universidad Javeriana.
-The wonderful bassist-composer-improviser Santiago Botero helped set all this up, and at La … Read more
+The wonderful bassist-composer-improviser Santiago Botero helped set all this up, and at La Javeriana I taught and performed with a jazz combo, did … Read more

 Iván Trujillo quartet in Tijuana